 Many furnaces, fan coils, rooftop units, and commercial air handlers are designed with an internal slot or rack for the system’s filter.
-Residential high efficiency filters are often designed and installed as an external accessory to the furnace or fan coil.
-Specific installation instructions for various filter systems, whether internal or external to the unit, are provided by the HVAC unit’s manufacturer; however the following guidelines should be considered:
+Residential high efficiency filters are often designed and installed as an external accessory to a furnace or fan coil.
+Specific installation instructions for various filter systems, whether internal or external to the unit, are provided by the HVAC unit’s manufacturer; however, the following guidelines should be considered:

 - The face area of the filter should be at a right angle to the airflow.
 Dead air spaces should be avoided.
 Air should be distributed evenly over the entire face of the filter.
 If necessary, use turning vanes, baffles, or air blenders.

 - The filter should be selected with ample capacity for both dust load and air flow.

 - The filter system should be selected to meet the needs of the operating conditions, including the degree of cleanliness required, dust volume in the system or environment, maximum pressure drop, air flow, temperature, humidity, and maintenance.

 - Where filters are mounted in housings external to the unit, duct connections to and from the filter should change size gradually to ensure the entire filter face is subject to the airflow.

 - Sufficient service space upstream and downstream of the filter will facilitate inspection, cleaning, and replacement.
 Service access for filter removal is also required.

 - Sheet metal ducts should be as airtight as possible, especially on the supply side, downstream of the filter.